-London’s Ultra Low Emissions Zone (ULEZ) has expanded to cover the whole city (yep, all 32 boroughs plus the City of London).
+London's Ultra Low Emissions Zone (ULEZ) now covers the whole city (yep, all 32 boroughs plus the City of London).

-You might be wondering if you’re one of the drivers who gets an exemption or discount.
-Unfortunately, the rules here get pretty complicated.
+Some drivers can get exemptions or discounts - but unfortunately, the rules here get pretty complicated.
 To help, we’ve broken down all the important bits in this guide.
 Here’s how it all works 👇

 ULEZ is an initiative designed to encourage people to travel in greener ways.
 Boris Johnson first made plans for it back in 2015, then Sadiq Khan implemented it in 2019 – at which point it only covered central London.
-It’s been expanded since then and, as of August 29th 2023, now covers the whole of London.
+It's been expanded since then and now covers the whole of London.

 Anyone driving a vehicle that doesn’t meet European emission rules gets charged every time they enter the ULEZ (currently £12.50 a day).
 Drivers of vehicles that meet the below rules won't be charged: